 Fires are one of the most devastating and destructive forces that can affect a home.
 They can cause widespread damage and affect everything from the structure of the building to its contents.
-Understanding the science behind fire and its effects on a home can help homeowners to better prepare for the possibility of a fire and take steps to mitigate intense fire effects.
+By delving into the science behind fires and understanding the nuances of fire damage, homeowners can better prepare for the possibility of a fire, take steps to mitigate intense fire effects and navigate the process if they need to sell a fire-damaged house.

 What Causes a Fire?

-Fires are caused by a combination of heat, fuel, and oxygen.
+A combination of heat, fuel, and oxygen causes fires.
 In order for a fire to start, there must be a heat source that is hot enough to ignite the fuel, and there must be enough oxygen present to sustain the fire.
 There are many different things that can cause a fire, including:

 - Cooking accidents: Cooking is one of the leading causes of fires in the home.
 Accidents such as leaving food on the stove unattended or spilling oil on a hot surface can quickly start an uncontrolled fire.